 - Swelling: This simply describes any puffiness or inflation in body tissues.

 - Chronic InflammationChronic inflammation is like a fire smoldering in your body for a long time.
 It’s different from the acute inflammation you experience with a cut or a bruise, which is a short-term response to heal an injury.
-Chronic inflammation, however,… Read More: Some metabolic issues, like high blood sugarBlood sugar, also known as blood glucose, is a type of simple sugar circulating in your bloodstream.
+Chronic inflammation, however, lingers for months or even years, and while it may… Read More: Some metabolic issues, like high blood sugarBlood sugar, also known as blood glucose, is a type of simple sugar circulating in your bloodstream.
 It can be a primary source of energy for your cells.
 Your body can get blood sugar from carbohydrates that you eat.
-The… Read More, might be linked to chronic inflammationInflammation is your body’s natural response to injury or infection.
-Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other… Read More.
+The Word “Blood Sugar” This term is a modern invention, emerging… Read More, might be linked to chronic inflammationInflammation is your body’s natural response to injury or infection.
+Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other names for inflammation in everyday conversation.
+Scientists sometimes use terms… Read More.
 This inflammation can contribute to fluid retention and edema [1].

 Source: